-- Parking - Guests visiting the MEC should enter the main parking lot off of Sharp Avenue at Seventh Avenue.
-Guests should park in the designated parking spaces labeled "visitor parking."
-Any visitor planning to enter the building or pick up a student or paperwork will be required to show proper identification. - Bicycles Due to potential storage, safety, and liability issues that may arise, students are not permitted to bring bicycles to school.
-Additionally, skateboarding and scooters are prohibited on school property. - Student Photo Identification Badges In an effort to promote safety of all students, Student Photo Identification Badges (ID Badges) will be given to all students.
-ID Badges MUST be worn in plain sight at all times, except when the wearing of ID Badges is excused for Physical Education Classes, Recess, or other activities as determined by staff. - Telephone Calls and Usage Discretion should be used when calling students or teachers during school hours.
+Telephone Calls and Usage - Discretion should be used when calling students or teachers during school hours.
 Please contact the school only when a message is urgent.
 Students are not permitted to use the office telephone for personal calls.
-They are encouraged to assume the responsibility of making arrangements in advance based on the activities of the day. - School Visits Parents are not only invited, but are encouraged to visit our schools to observe their student(s) at work and discover the methods and materials used in the instructional process.
+They are encouraged to assume the responsibility of making arrangements in advance based on the activities of the day.

+School Visits - Parents are not only invited, but are encouraged to visit our schools to observe their student(s) at work and discover the methods and materials used in the instructional process.
 Parents should make advance arrangements (ten days or longer) with the principal to ensure that their visit won't coincide with a special activity, such as a field trip or a standardized test.
 When making these arrangements, please keep in mind that a school visit should be limited to a maximum of 1 to 11⁄2 hours.
 Please remember that there is a difference between school visits, which are solely for observation, and conferences, which are to discuss your child's progress with his or her teacher.
 Conference appointments should be pre-arranged.

-When visiting the Muhlenberg Elementary Center you must enter through the main office.
-You will be asked to register in the visitors' book and will be given a "School Visitor" badge.
-You will be asked to print your name and the date on the lines provided on the "School Visitor" badge.
-Before leaving the office, you will be given a clear, round sticker to apply to the center of the "School Visitor" badge.
+When visiting any Muhlenberg school building, you must enter through the main office.
+You will be required to provide a photo ID and asked to register in the visitors' book.
+Our office staff will provide you with a printed badge.
 You will then apply the badge to your person where it is highly visible to staff who observe you walking through the building.
-At the end of the day, you must return to the office to sign out in our visitors' book, but you need not return the "School Visitor" badge.
-You may take it home and discard it.
-If you keep it, within twenty-four hours, the clear, round sticker will turn bright yellow/orange, indicating that the "School Visitor" badge is no longer valid.
+At the end of the day, you must return to the office to sign out in our visitors' book and return the "School Visitor" badge.

-Outdoor events held at/by MEC such as field day, field trips, recess, etc, are still considered school events, and therefore, visitors must abide by the school visitation policy.
+Outdoor events held at/by MEC and CE Cole, such as field day, field trips, recess, etc, are still considered school events, and therefore, visitors must abide by the school visitation policy.